Disclosures tribunal: Martin Callinan told TD that Maurice McCabe was sex abuser, tribunal finds

 The tribunal has not supported a claim that Ms O’Sullivan treated Sgt McCabe unfairly during the confidential hearings of the O’Higgins Commission, a claim that led to calls for her resignation during 2016.

-Mr Justice Charleton said there was a “rush to judgment” in the public mind when selected leaked information from the commission hearings came into the public domain.
+Mr Justice Charleton said the was a “rush to judgment” in the public mind when selected leaked information from the commission hearings came into the public domain.

 The tribunal also rejected the claim that a report broadcast on RTÉ by crime correspondent Paul Reynolds in May, 2016, had “branded” Sgt McCabe “a liar and irresponsible”.